 “Based on the Web of Science (WoS) database, we applied a combination of three different search queries for retrieving the relevant literature: (1) on the decline and fall of the Roman Empire in general, (2) more specifically on the downfall in connection with a changing climate, and (3) on paleoclimatic research in combination with the time period of the Roman Empire and Late Antiquity.
 Additionally, we considered all references cited by an ensemble of selected key papers and all citing papers of these key papers, whereby we retrieved additional publications (in particular, books and book chapters).
 We merged the literature retrieved, receiving a final publication set of 85 publications.
 We analyzed this publication set by applying a toolset of bibliometric methods and visualization programs.”

-Applying these methods, such meta-studies are well known from the medical sciences, but as to the best of my knowledge, this is the first time they have been applied to a humanistic field; and more specifically one, which is as contested as the one dealt with here.
-Scholars and scientists familiar with the questions about “The Decline and Fall” will know that positions range from historians, claiming it never to place, to those who believe the shifts were tectonic in nature.
-Thanks to the newly published article by Werner Marx and his co-authors, we are now able to get a solid overview of the debates, the climatic indicators and proxies, as well as the problems encountering historians working in this relatively new field of research.
+Such meta-studies are well known in the medical sciences, but to the best of my knowledge, this is the first time they have been applied to a humanistic field; and more specifically, one which is as contested as the one dealt with here.
+Scholars and scientists familiar with the questions about “The Decline and Fall” will know that positions range from historians claiming it never took place to those who believe the shifts were tectonic in nature.
+Thanks to the newly published article by Werner Marx and his co-authors, we can now get a solid overview of the debates, the climatic indicators and proxies, and the problems encountered by historians working in this relatively new field of research.

 So what are the findings?

-According to multiple studies of paleoclimatic data-sets, a climatic shift did indeed take place sometime after the Roman Optimum, when a favourable climate was arguably decisive for the growth of the Roman Empire.
-This was caused by a solar maximum, which had set in ca. 150 BC.
+According to multiple studies of paleoclimatic data sets, a climatic shift did indeed occur sometime after the Roman Optimum, when a favourable climate was arguably decisive for the growth of the Roman Empire.
+This was caused by a solar maximum, which set in c.
+150 BC.
 Sometime after AD 250–400, however, the climate turned unstable.
 The probable reason was the sun-induced melting of Arctic Ice, gradually depressing the Gulf Stream, which moves hot water from the Gulf of Mexico and Bermuda.
-We know that this probably contributes to a shift in the path of the upper atmospheric yet-streams – the so-called North Atlantic Oscillation – turning the climate into something like what we are currently experiencing in present-day Europe: Hot, and dry summers, followed by cold winters (with obvious variations across the continent).
+We know that this probably contributes to a shift in the path of the upper atmospheric yet-streams – the so-called North Atlantic Oscillation – turning the climate into something like what we are currently experiencing in present-day Europe: Hot, and dry summers, followed by cold winters (with noticeable variations across the continent).
 Most of all, though, the weather turned increasingly volatile.
 “At the risk of oversimplifying”, the authors conclude that, yes, the climate archives reveal, there was indeed a Roman Climate Optimum, which was followed by a Migration Period Pessimum (a phrase first coined in 2008).

 Exactly when this deterioration of climate set in, however, is somewhat contested.
-Some claim that this shift set in, ca. 150 and thus coincides with the Marcomanic Wars (AD 166 – AD 180), others ca. 250, and yet some scientists indicate ca. 400 as the tipping point.
-As the height of the migration period arguably set in during the 4thcentury, this has repercussions for the historians trying to argue for a series of climate-driven events, from The Marcomanic Wars to the crossing of the frozen River Rhine on New Year’s Eve AD 406.
-Others claim a more fundamental convergence of events, cobbling the deterioration of the climate with severe droughts on the Eurasian Steppes, pushing in the 4th century the Huns to the frontiers of their habitat, propelling the Germanic people in front of them.
+Some claim that this shift set in c.
+150 and thus coincides with the Marcomanic Wars (AD 166 – 180), others ca. 250, and yet some scientists indicate ca. 400 as the tipping point.
+As the height of the migration period arguably set in during the 4th century, this has repercussions for the historians trying to argue for a series of climate-driven events, from The Marcomanic Wars to the crossing of the possibly frozen River Rhine on New Year’s Eve AD 406.
+Others claim a more fundamental convergence of events, cobbling the deterioration of the climate with severe droughts on the Eurasian Steppes, pushing in the 4th century the Huns to the frontiers of their habitat while propelling the Germanic people in front of them.
 But if the deterioration set in as late as ca. 400, this line of argument is faulted from the beginning.

-The authors find that this lack of precise knowledge hampers the specific conclusions, which may be reached, and add: “We do not want to advocate for simple or reductionist theories – we do not know if the fluctuations of the climate were a triggering factor; the data only deliver a possible connection,” they prudently write.
-They are well aware of the fact that simple causality is impossible to outline, simply because the “Decline and Fall” took place over several centuries and involved multiple groups of different people reacting to as diverse climatic conditions as a humid North Germania and an arid Mediterranean region.
+The authors find that this lack of precise knowledge hampers the specific conclusions which may be reached and add: “We do not want to advocate for simple or reductionist theories – we do not know if the fluctuations of the climate were a triggering factor; the data only deliver a possible connection,” they prudently write.
+They are well aware that simple causality is impossible to outline, simply because the “Decline and Fall” took place over several centuries and involved multiple groups of different people reacting to as diverse climatic conditions as humid North Germania and an arid Mediterranean region.
 Having said that, the authors carefully call for more detailed interdisciplinary studies of how it all played out locally and temporally.
 History is the story of how people react to the events happening in their immediate surroundings.
 Among these, climatic events may be decisive.
 Not least when they present themselves in a pre-modern context as three or more years of prolonged excessive draught or humidity.
-In order to move ahead, we need more local studies of local climate change and changes in settlement patterns as those which for instance have been carried out in Sweden following the events of AD 536 or the studies by Armin Volkmann of the events in the Oder region in Northern Germany.
+To move ahead, we need more local studies of local climate change and changes in settlement patterns as those which, for instance, have been carried out in Sweden following the events of AD 536 or the studies by Armin Volkmann of the events in the Oder region in Northern Germany.

 The Bibliometric Approach